smaerdlatigid/DiffusionReaction/README.md

-Solve the diffusion-reaction equations with custom initial conditions.
-Used to create our profile logo.

 # Getting Started
 To make your own gif, first pull DiffusionReaction from git.
 Then, set up the dependencies by running